 Our porters will eat the very same amazing meals that you will.
 Our chef buys enough food to cook for all our trekkers and porters and makes enough for everyone to be full at the end of the day.
 While you will notice that we always serve huge portions, none of this is wasted.
 Whatever food is leftover, after you and our team eats, will go directly back home to the families of the team for them to enjoy themselves.

 Helping Their Families...

 We planted more than 3,000 native trees, Queuña (andean polylepis), in the community of Wakatinku to reforest their village.
-This tree will be more sustainable than others they have used and will eventually be a fertilizer for their village to help grow more grass for their Alpacas which are the most common and typical annimals located at this village.
-We covered the 2015 salary of a full time teacher in the High School of Wakatinku to teach math, art and english.
-This teacher has done amazing work and helped to graduate the first class from the village.
-We plan to continue this sponsorship and supply another years salary.
+This tree will be more sustainable than others they have used in the past.
+Eventually it will be a fertilizer for their village to help grow more grass for their Alpacas.
+The alpacas are the most common animals located in this village.
+In 2015 we covered the salary of a full time teacher in the High School of Wakatinku to teach math, art and English.
+This teacher has done amazing work and helped graduate the first class from the village.
+We plan to continue this sponsorship and supply another year's salary.

 To help celebrate the anniversary of Llulucha village this last July, we booked and provided transpiration for an amazing local band, Alicia de Acomayo, to play.
 It was a great party for everyone to enjoy.

 We are working with a local clinic in Cusco to provide dental care and skin examinations for the children in each of our porters' villages.

 We recently bought land in Cusco where we will construct dormitories, classrooms and teaching kitchens for our team.
 This is for those who do not live in Cusco so they have a nice, warm place to sleep before their treks.
 We will have English classes, computer classes and cooking classes here for any member of our team and their family to use, free of charge.
 This is a huge project for us that we are really excited about.